alex-miller-0/ethereum-march-madness/README.md

 **WARNING: This is not-even-beta software.
 USE AT YOUR OWN RISK and make sure you know what you are doing.**

 ## Updates
+**3/19 10PM PST:** Oracle bracket updated after the round of 32.
+High score is 36, second place is 34, rest of the field is eliminated.
+Max possible score at this point is 48.
 **3/13 2PM PST:** Seems like a few people are having trouble running python.
 For those of you who are less tech-savvy, please [fill out a bracket](http://interactives.indystar.com/sports/NCAA_MBB_Bracket/), take a screenshot, and share on [the reddit post](https://www.reddit.com/r/ethereum/comments/5z5cct/come_fill_out_a_bracket_and_play_march_madness_on/).
 I will reply with a string for you to use in your transaction (you can use MEW).

 **3/12 9AM PST:** Contract deployed!
 Submit a bracket before 11:00 AM EST on Thursday, March 16!